 Any parameter that begins with 'user_' will be saved as a user property.
 For example iteratehq.com/survey/123?user_first_name=michael will save the user attribute 'first_name' with the value 'michael'.

 Any parameter that begins with 'response_' will be saved as a response property.
 For example iteratehq.com/survey/123?response_order_id=12345 will save the response property 'order_id' with the value '12345'.

-By default all query parameter values are assumed to be strings, if you would like the values to be treated as numbers or booleans you can include that information in the query parameter.
+By default all query parameter values are assumed to be strings, if you would like the values to be treated as numbers, booleans, or dates you can include that information in the query parameter.

 iteratehq.com/survey/123?user_number_age=33 will save a user attribute 'age' with value 33 (as a number)

 iteratehq.com/survey/123?user_boolean_is_member=true will save a user attribute 'is_member' with value true (as a boolean)

 iteratehq.com/survey/123?user_date_joined_at=1683309075 will save a user attribute 'joined_at' with value 1683309075 (as a date, set to Fri May 05 2023 17:51:15 GMT+0000)